 - French parents don’t worry that they’re going to damage their kids by frustrating them.
-To the contrary, they think their kids will be managed if they can’t cope with frustration.
+On the contrary, they think their kids will be managed if they can’t cope with frustration.
 They also treat coping with frustration as a core life skill.
 Their kids simply have to learn it.

 - The French have a belief that even babies are rational people who can learn things.

-- We shouldn’t mistake angering a child for bad parenting, Caroline Thompson, a family psychologist says.
+- We shouldn’t mistake angering a child for bad parenting, Caroline Thompson, a family psychologist, says.

 - French principles: